Rise to Success: Career Highlights of Al Sharpton

 In 2005, Al Sharpton appeared in television ads for the Fernando Ferrer campaign for the New York City mayoral election.

-On January 30, 2006, Al Sharpton's daily national talk radio program, Keepin It Real with Al Sharpton, began airing on Radio One.
+On January 30, 2006, Al Sharpton's daily national talk radio program, entitled Keepin It Real with Al Sharpton, began airing on Radio One.

 Loading Video...

-August 28, 2010: March on Washington Commemoration
+August 28, 2010: March Commemorating the Anniversary of the March on Washington

 On August 28, 2010, Al Sharpton and other civil rights leaders led a march to commemorate the 47th anniversary of the historic March on Washington.
+Thousands marched five miles to the National Mall in Washington, D.C.

 August 29, 2011: Host of PoliticsNation

-2014: Sharpton Pushes for Criminal Justice Reform
+2014: Pushed for Criminal Justice Reform

 October 2015: PoliticsNation Moved to Sunday Mornings

-2016: Launch of Grace Church Websites
+2016: Grace Church Websites Launched